kiwitcms/Kiwi/docs/source/guide/testcase.rst

 ==========

 This chapter explains how to create, search, edit, clone, review, tag and remove Test Cases in Kiwi TCMS.
-Test Cases can not be deleted, instead they have their **Active** status set to False.

 There are three ways to associate Test Cases with a Test Plan: